Skip to main content

 Signature Dishes:

-• Kopi Timor - world-famous coffee
+• Kopi Timor - the local coffee

 • Batar Daan - corn, bean, and pumpkin stew